Ethics: Virtue and Duty Ethics

 Rule 2: Treat People as Ends, Not Means Never use people like tools.
 Respect them as real people.

-- Wrong: “I’ll be nice to him so he gives me candy”
+- Wrong: âIâll be nice to him so he gives me candyâ

-- Right: “I’ll be nice because he deserves kindness”
+- Right: âIâll be nice because he deserves kindnessâ

-graph TD A[MORAL RULES] --> B[Universality Test] A --> C[Respect All People] B --> D[Would it work if everyone did it?]
-C --> E[Never use people as tools]
+graph TD A["MORAL RULES"] --> B["Universality Test"] A --> C["Respect All People"] B --> D["Would it work if everyone did it?"]
+C --> E["Never use people as tools"]

 Examples: